palit-ishan/Weather-Data-Analysis/README.md

-This Repo Contains Projects Done as Volunteer Research Assistant at Northeastern University, Boston for the Dept of Mechanical and Industrial Engineering.
+This Repo Contains Project Done as Volunteer Research Assistant at Northeastern University, Boston for the Dept of Mechanical and Industrial Engineering.

 This project will create a data pipeline to retrieve weather data from a free weather API, process it, and store it in a database for future use.